NHSDigital/integration-adaptor-mhs/mhs/running-mhs-adaptor-locally.md

 * Note that the `MHS_LOG_LEVEL` environment variable (as documented [here](mhs-adaptor-dev-notes.md#environment-variables)) is set by default to `NOTSET` in the
 `docker-compose.yml` file but should be changed if needed.

-## Smoke Testing your local MHS and SCR adaptor
+## Smoke Testing your local MHS adaptor

 The Outbound service, Inbound Service and the Spine Lookup Service all expose a health-check endpoint which can also be used to facilitate health checks in a load balanced environment.